 But implied volatility has shortcomings.

 Implied volatility is model-dependent.
-A mis-specified model can result in an erroneous forecast.
+A misspecified model can result in an erroneous forecast.

 “Consider the Black–Scholes option-pricing model.
 This model hinges on a few assumptions, one of which is that the underlying asset follows a continuous time lognormal diffusion process.
 The underlying assumption is that the volatility parameter is constant from the present time to the maturity of the contract.
 The implied volatility is supposedly this parameter.
 In reality, volatility is not constant over the life of the options contract.
 Implied volatility varies through time.
 Oddly, traders trade options in “vol” terms, the volatility of the underlying, fully aware that (i) this vol is implied from a constant volatility model, and (ii) that this very same option will trade tomorrow at a different vol, which will also be assumed to be constant over the remaining life of the contract.” –Linda Allen